 As soon as you scoop up someone’s information, try to find three relatable things in less than 3 minutes (a rule of 3×3, if you will).
 By relatable, look for anything that you have in common or that helps you build a human connection with your scooped lead.
 For eg:

-- Work record (have they worked for a company who now uses your product?)
+- Work record (have they worked for a company that now uses your product?)

 - School or university (how is the college cricket team doing?)